Sofieasj/ITPE3200-my-shop-project/README.md

 such as strictly using semantic HTML, moving from JS to TS, and using variables with block-scope rather than function-scoped, and to write automatic tests in Playwrigth and NUnit or xUnit.
 I also want to create diagram of the architecture and flow of the program, as documentation.
+Another goal is to test of DIgDir's Designsystemet as an alternative to Bootstrap.